FLOSSBoxIN/FeedMe/doc/en/patches_1.x.md

 - Add a option to enable HTTPS.

 # v1.3 2013-9-24
-- Support one-click save to Pocket, Instapaper, Readability and Evernote.
+- Support one tap save to Pocket, Instapaper, Readability and Evernote.
 - Now you can switch between feed view, web view and open in browser more easily, There is a view switch bar in the bottom of article page.
-And you can change web view(mobilizer view) via long click the second button.
+And you can change web view(mobilizer view) via long press the second button.
 - Use HTTPS connection.
 - Add a option to keep the action bar.
 - Add a option to just sync images.